Dawnwing has a gauge near the middle of the screen that fills.

 After proc'ing the passive, some Crystal Vanes disappear (how many disappear depend on how many you have.
 With 6 or more Vanes up, 3 Vanes will disappear)

-You can use periods of downtime (e.g. enemy invulnerability phases) to build vanes, so that you don't need to make them during combat and can focus on just on proc'ing the crystals rather than making them, because the crystal proc is where most of Dawnwing's damag comes from.
+You can use periods of downtime (e.g. enemy invulnerability phases) to build vanes, so that you don't need to make them during combat and can focus on just on proc'ing the crystals rather than making them, which helps Dawnwing's dps a little.

 For each Crystal Vane that fires at an enemy, Dawnwing recovers 4 bullets.